How the Principles of Gentle Progressive Exercises Can Help Joints and Muscles with Wear and Tear

 Does Clinical Pilates tick all of the boxes when it comes to exercise and arthritis?

 At Therapia (our Adelaide CBD Pilates studio), Clinical Pilates involves a 4-step process:

-Clinical Pilates underpins our approach to rehabilitation at Therapia Physio & Pilates in Adelaide.
+Clinical Pilates underpins our approach to rehabilitation at Therapia Sports and Spine in Adelaide.
 We see the benefits of this rehab approach every day and love to share our passion for this vehicle for movement & connection to the wonders of human movement!

-Connect with one of your amazing physios – either at our Adelaide City clinic & pilates studio or our Southern Flearuio clinic, or via phone or email.
-We’re alway keen for a chat!
+Connect with one of your amazing physios – at our Adelaide City clinic and pilates studio, our North Adelaide physio clinic or our Southern Fleurieu clinic, or via phone or email.
+We’re always keen for a chat!